 - Find another vehicle and hook it up to your car using battery cables or buy a portable battery booster.
 If it doesn’t work the first time around, then hook the battery using jumper cables and just wait 10 minutes so it charges.

 - If you have a voltmeter, do a load test on the battery and it should read over 12 volts and be climbing.

 After you get your car up and running you should get your battery load tested (It should hold 11 volts for 10 seconds) and use a hydrometer to see if any cells are dead.
 Also if your battery is 4-5 years old then you should replace it so you don’t end up in this situation again.
 On top of that, if your battery does die then you should replace it because it’ll never be the same.

 If you tried the above steps and it’s not working and it’s still clicking, it’s most likely the starter.

-If you try to turn the car on and it’s just continuously makes a clicking noise then it’s time to look at your starter.
+If you try to turn the car on and it just continuously makes a clicking noise then it’s time to look at your starter.

 A starter’s job is to take power from the battery and to set the engine in motion by moving the pistons/crankshaft etc. If the starter isn’t working correctly then it won’t move the engine enough for it to get going on its own.

-The method commonly used to determine if the starter is the problem is to connect the positive terminal from the battery (use a cable if you have too) to the post on the starter that attaches to the solenoids.
-What you’re looking for is the starter to spin when attached – if it doesn’t than you know your problem.
+The method commonly used to determine if the starter is the problem is to connect the positive terminal from the battery (use a cable if you have to) to the post on the starter that attaches to the solenoids.
+What you’re looking for is the starter to spin when attached – if it doesn’t then you know your problem.